jpchateau/Interactive-Image/README.md

 # Tests

-Make sure phantomsjs and casperjs are installed on your environment.
+Make sure PhantomsJS and CasperJS are installed on your environment.

 ```bash
 $ cd tests/casperjs